Thanks to Petoskey Area Visitors Bureau for partnering with Awesome Mitten for the 2022 Winter Bucket List.

 Imagine flying through the air at between 20 and 25 miles per hour, 50 feet in the air.
 What a rush zipping provides!!
 Just know that the kids need to weigh at least 60 pounds to use the zipline adventure.
 Tubing, fat tire biking, ice skating, snowshoeing, and Sno-Go biking are all offered, too.

-Your lift tickets are good at Boyne Highlands as well as Boyne Mountain.
+Your lift tickets are good at The Highlands at Harbor Springs as well as Boyne Mountain.

 If you are looking for a smaller, more intimate experience, Nub’s Nob is the place to go.
 Private ski lessons are available, and you can rent your equipment.